eugenia1984/english/b1-english-for-developers/readme.md

 11- [Learn how to express disagreement](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/11-learn-how-to-express-disagreement.md): learn to express disagreement in different professional settings.

 12- [Learn how to express concerns](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/12-learn-how-to-express-concerns.md):  learn to inform other people that you are worried about things that might happen to your projects and tasks.
+Adjective followed by an infinitive - negative form

 ---